Standard installation#

 --pg-user

-Postgresql user
+Postgresql username

 -pw